 Emergency treatment for sudden cardiac arrest includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called an automated external defibrillator (AED).
 Survival is possible with fast, appropriate medical care.

 Sudden cardiac arrest isn't the same as a heart attack.
 A heart attack happens when blood flow to a part of the heart is blocked.
 Sudden cardiac arrest is not due to a blockage.
 However, a heart attack can cause a change in the heart's electrical activity that leads to sudden cardiac arrest.

-Sudden cardiac arrest signs and symptoms are immediate and drastic and include:
+Symptoms of sudden cardiac arrest are immediate and severe and include:

-Sometimes other signs and symptoms occur before sudden cardiac arrest.
+Sometimes other symptoms occur before sudden cardiac arrest.
 These might include: